Lighting Retrofit Case Study

 Tanis is said to have been the capital of Egypt during the 21st and 23rd dynasties.
 The construction of the burial site started at the beginning of the 21st dynasty (11th century BC) and it remained an important regional metropolis until the end of the Byzantine era (7th century AD).

 Montet’s mission led to the discovery of remarkable sarcophagi with treasures of gold, silver and precious stones, along the tombs of the kings Psusennes I (1039-991 BC), Amenmope (991- 981 BC) and Shoshenq II.
 The true showpiece is the funerary mask set on the head of Psusennes I’s mummy.
-A magnificent piece of gold, lapiz lazuli and blac stone that idealizes the features of the king.
+A magnificent piece of gold, lapiz lazuli and black stone that idealizes the features of the king.

 Readapting Existing Museum Showcases